Read This First

 Prompt 5: Some of the terms in the section above appear appropriate when the degree of belief is fairly high.
 Provide guidelines to when more nuanced terms might be necessary to encourage the mapping of our degree of certainty to the degree of the evidence.

-The central claim is this: When considering how to appropriately map the language we use to the degree of certainty and the corresponding evidence, it’s beneficial to choose terms that accurately reflect the fluid and often tentative nature of belief.
+In plain terms: When considering how to appropriately map the language we use to the degree of certainty and the corresponding evidence, it’s beneficial to choose terms that accurately reflect the fluid and often tentative nature of belief.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Preponderance of Evidence tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.